 Portland Drunk Driving Accident Lawyer

-Portland Drunk Driving Accident Lawyer — Case Examples:
+Recent Drunk Driving Accident Case Examples:

 Case Example 1: A $400,000 settlement was reached in this Portland drunk driving case with the drunk driver’s insurance company.
 A liquor liability lawsuit was also filed against the tavern that served alcohol to the drunk driver while he was visibly intoxicated.
 Unfortunately, the tavern had illegally let its liability insurance lapse.
 The bar and its owners eventually filed bankruptcy.

-Case Example 2: A $800,000 settlement was reached in this tragic motor vehicle accident case resulting in the wrongful death of a sixteen year old girl.
+Case Example 2: A $800,000 settlement was reached in this tragic motor vehicle accident case resulting in the wrongful death of a sixteen-year-old girl.
 Her underage friend had been drinking and driving recklessly was sent to prison for his conduct.
 Auto insurance for both the teenage driver and the car’s owner were both exhausted.

 Case Example 3: This car crash case occurred on Interstate 205 in Portland when a drunk driver cut off and ran into our client’s vehicle causing a hand injury.
 The drunk driver was arrested and convicted for her conduct.
 The case was settled out of court in October of 2013 for $95,000.